remmertjack/Clustering-Ball-Players-1/README.md

 a team needs someone to hit for power, who should they look to acquire?
 Similarity measures cannot fully answer either of these questions.
-It can tell a team who would be the most similar replacement, but not what exactly are they trying to replace.
+It can tell a team who would be the most similar replacement, but not what exactly are they trying to replace or acquire.
 Additionally, just because a player is a suitable replacement, does not mean they would be the best for the job.
 A team looking to replace an average player may replace them with another average player, but would it not be more beneficial to replace them with a player that fits the desired role more closely and ideally cheaper value?

-My argument is instead of analyzing how similar two players are, we should attempt to group them.
+Thus, instead of analyzing how similar two players are, we should attempt to group them.
 In order to do this, I will use a method called Cluster Analysis (CA), an unsupervised learning method, where researchers attempt to find similar groups between observations.